Shoreasg/uWave-Challenge/README.md

 ------------- | ------------- | -------------
 Step 1  | /bus-lines | This should return a list of avaliable bus-lines.
 Asssuming that there might be a chance that a new busline might be created, this api is needed
-Step 2 | /bus-lines/{busLineId} | This should return full route information, bus stops and location of buses and crowd level Step 3 | /bus-line/bus-stop/{busStopId}/time | This should calculate the bus arrival time, then return the arrival time of each bus
+Step 2 | /bus-lines/{busLineId} | This should return full route information, bus stops and location of buses and crowd level Step 3 | /bus-line/{busLineId}/bus-stop/{busStopId}/time| This should calculate the bus arrival time, then return the arrival time of each bus and details such as distance, busStop id and bus plate
 ---
 ## GET /bus-lines